NeBula-Autonomy/LOCUS/README.md

 # Running LOCUS on your own datasets / Robot

-There are XX main parts to change in LOCUS to set up for your own robot
+There are four main parts to change in LOCUS to set up for your own robot
 1. Sensor calibration (mainly lidar to IMU, lidar to base_link calibrations)
 2. Body filter dimensions
 3. Scan to map parameters